Education

 Methods and curriculum employed in teaching English in middle and high schools.
 Examines current technology in English education as well as interactive learning and teaching.
 Emphasizes vocabulary and academic language.
 Lesson and unit planning using best practices and developmentally appropriate principles.

-Prerequisites: EDU 240/EDU 241; Admission to the Education program.
-Corequisites: Concurrent registration in EDU 406 and EDU 407 or Consent of instructor is required.
+Prerequisites: EDU 276/EDU 241; EDU 407 (must be taken concurrently); Admission to the Education program.
 Offered: Spring.
 Special Notes: EDU 320 is a strongly recommended corequisite.

 EDU 410 • Methods in Teaching 5-8 Mathematics 3 Credits